 Research shows anti-cancer treatment will help you live longer than electing no treatment.
-For example, stage 4 life expectancy is around a year with treatment versus seven months without treatment.
+For example, mesothelioma life expectancy at stage 4 is around a year with treatment versus seven months without treatment.

-There is a chance that your best opportunity for extending your life expectancy could come from experimental treatment in a clinical trial.
-Mesothelioma researchers constantly test new medications and treatment approaches, and clinical trials allow patients to take advantage of new treatments that may extend mesothelioma survival.
-Unfortunately, new treatments may also come with a higher element of risk.
+There is a chance your best opportunity for extending life expectancy could come from experimental treatment in a clinical trial.

 Researchers are investigating several experimental therapies that slow the progress of mesothelioma.
 Immunotherapy and photodynamic therapy show promise in extending life expectancy.
 Other new targeted treatments, such as gene therapy, may soon prove effective in killing cancer cells and extending life expectancy.

 Many long-term survivors seem to have a unifying link: They make major life changes to improve their health and well-being.
-Some take better care of their bodies through nutrition and exercise, while others strengthen their spirituality or find other ways to foster peace of mind.
+Some take better care of their bodies through nutrition and exercise.
+Others strengthen their spirituality or find other ways to foster peace of mind.

 A number of mesothelioma patients have survived for years because of lifestyle changes that had positive impacts on treatment side effects, stress levels and their bodies’ natural ability to heal.

-Studies show that mesothelioma patients have benefitted from combining traditional cancer treatment with complementary therapies such as acupuncture, meditation, massage and yoga.
+Studies show mesothelioma patients have benefitted from combining traditional cancer treatment with complementary therapies.
+Examples include acupuncture, meditation, massage and yoga.
 These therapies may reduce stress and pain and improve quality of life.

 Studies that involve surgery tend to report higher mesothelioma survival rates.
 The better outcomes in these studies are attributed to the early diagnosis of the participants and the fact that surgery offers the best chance of long-term survival.